patrickbwarren/qgis-survex-import/README.md

 These notes are licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/ "CC BY-NC-SA 4.0").
+That is to say for the most part you are free to copy and use them in a non-commercial setting.

-Code in this repository is licensed under GLPv3:
+Code in this repository is licensed under GLPv2:

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by